Wells National Estuarine Research Reserve

 Wells National Estuarine Research Reserve, also known as Wells Reserve, is a National Estuarine Research Reserve located in Wells, Maine.

+History

-Established in 1984, Wells Reserve manages 2250 acre of coastal habitat, and is headquartered at the historic Laudholm Farm.
+Established in 1984, Wells Reserve manages 2250 acre of coastal habitat and is headquartered at the historic Laudholm Farm.
 The land managed by the reserve lies partially within the Rachel Carson National Wildlife Refuge.
 Funding for the reserve is provided in part by the National Oceanic and Atmospheric Administration, as well as by the nonprofit Laudholm Trust.

 Description

 Wells Reserve is located along the coast of the Gulf of Maine.
-The land managed by the reserve includes managed fields, forest, salt marsh, tidal freshwater marsh, and sandy beaches.
+The land managed by the reserve includes fields, forests, salt marsh, tidal freshwater marsh, and sandy beaches.
 The reserve includes the campus of Laudholm Farm, which serves as the reserve's headquarters.
 Laudholm Farm is listed on the National Register of Historic Places.

-The reserve also features a visitor center and the Maine Coastal Ecology Center, which host educational exhibits featuring the landscape, history, and ecology of the reserve.
-In addition to exhibits, the Maine Coastal Ecology Center provides research facilities for visiting scientists.
+The reserve also features a visitor center and the Maine Coastal Ecology Center, which hosts educational exhibits featuring the landscape, history, and ecology of the reserve.
+The Maine Coastal Ecology Center also has research facilities for visiting scientists.